 - you will get your social security number

 I assume that you are coming to Germany for work, so your employer will request that information from you.
 Once you get an Anmeldebestätigung, you will be able to open a bank account and register for health insurance.
 Every person who lives in Germany has to have health insurance.
 The most suggested health insurance company for people who don’t speak German is Techniker Krankenkasse.
 I also have health insurance from that company since they have English support.
 For a bank account, I use N26 since they also have English support, a really useful app and also opening a bank account is easy there.
+There is only one problem with N26, they give you a MasterCard and some places in Germany, you can’t use MasterCard, instead, you need to use EC Card.
+Especially paying in small stores and government offices, this might be a problem.
+So, it is nice to carry cash all the time.

 The second thing that you need to keep in mind that would be better if you can keep all the invoices which are related to your moving.
 If you have a relocation package from your company, probably they are going to ask for those invoices so you can just give them and get your money back.
 If you don’t have a relocation package, you can deduct those expenses from your taxes.
 (For example, cost of changing your driver license, cost of transportation of your stuff, cost of your visa, etc.)

 Another important topic is that if you don’t move from another European country, it would be better to have a sim card as soon as possible because you are going to live in a different city and you will need to use Apple Maps or Google Maps.
 The cheapest and easiest option is the ALDI Talk.
 You can buy a prepaid sim card from one of the ALDI supermarkets.
 While buying your sim card, you can also put money on it.
 Afterward, you confirm your identity with a mobile app and then you can buy internet packages.
 I still use the sim card that I bought when I moved to Germany.
-I pay 3,99€ for 2GB internet per month.
+I pay 3,99€ for 1GB internet per month.

 After registering for your health insurance, you will get a letter that includes your health insurance card.
 (Gesundheitskarte) With that card, you can go to every doctor without paying anything but don’t forget it, you shouldn’t go to a hospital unless your house doctor (Hausarzt) gives you Überweisungsschein.
 Hospitals in Germany are there only for really important situations.
 If you have a cold, you can just search for a Hausarzt and get an appointment and go there.
 If you go there early in the morning, you might have a chance to see the doctor without an appointment.
 Keep in mind that getting an appointment from a specialized doctor might be hard.
 Sometimes you can get an appointment for after 1 month or 3 months.
-You can search for a doctor based on your need on this website and this website.
+You can search for a doctor based on your need on this website or this website.

 When you visit your doctor, if he/she thinks that you are not able to work, he/she might give you a paper (Arbeitsunfähigkeitsbescheinigung) to take rest at home.
 You can give this letter to your employer.
 Don’t forget, if you are sick don’t go to work because you can spread your sickness to your colleagues. (if you go to work when you are sick, I can guarantee you that your colleagues will stare at you with ‘What are you doing here?’ look) You have 6 weeks of paid sick leaves (same for everybody) so don’t hesitate to use them when you are sick.